isomerpages/ura-lkywcp/resources/news/_posts/2020-02-12-special-lecture.md

 | **Date** | **Venue** |
 | Friday<br>8 May 2020<br>1400 - 1800 | Andaz Singapore<br>The Glasshouse<br>Level 3 |

-#### **Media Conference**
+#### **About the event**

 Join us as we unveil the Lee Kuan Yew World City Prize 2020 Laureate.

-#### **10th Anniversary Special Lecture**

-To celebrate 10 years of the Prize, the past Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize, based on the theme of ***"Beyond excellence: exemplary cities that continue to transform themselves"*** at this Special Lecture.
+To celebrate 10 years of the Prize, the past Laureates will also speak on their cities' ongoing urban initiatives and achievements since winning the Prize, based on the theme of ***"Beyond excellence: exemplary cities that continue to transform themselves"***.

 #### **Programme**